Building-Energy-Modeling/Building-Modeling/README.md

 \mathcal{D} = \{(X_i, Y_i)\}_{i=1}^{N}
 $$

-where $X_i$ denotes the input features or input sequences and $Y_i$ denotes the corresponding target output, the training objective is to learn a function $f(\cdot)$ that maps input variables to future thermal states:
+where $X_i$ denotes the input features or input sequences, and $Y_i$ denotes the corresponding target output, the training objective is to learn a function $f(\cdot)$ that maps input variables to future thermal states:

 $$
 \hat{Y}_i = f(X_i; \theta)